AdmiralCloud/ac-filehash/README.md

 # AC Filehash
 Create a hash from a file.
-The source can be a local file, ArrayBuffer or an URL.
+The source can be a local file, ArrayBuffer, URL or an AWS s3 bucket/key.

 This hash is created using 3 sections of the file - one at the beginning, one in the middle and one at the end.
 This way, a hash can be easily and fast created even for large files.